airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 some numbers in hex and try to convert them back and forth to binary, decimal, and octal.

-Order of Bytes in a Word
+Order of Bytes in a Word {#order-of-bytes-in-a-word}
 ------------------------

-One thing that confuses many people when dealing with bitsbits and bytesbytes on a low level is that, when bytes are written from registersregisters to memory, their bytes are written out least-significant-portion-first.[44]
-What most people expect is that if they have a word in a register, say `0x5d 23 ef ee` (the spacing is so you can see where the bytes are), the bytes will be written to memory in that order.
+One thing that confuses many people when dealing with bitsbits and bytesbytes on a low level is that, when bytes are written from registersregisters to memory, their bytes are written out least-significant-portion-first.[^44] What most people expect is that if they have a word in a register, say `0x5d 23 ef ee` (the spacing is so you can see where the bytes are), the bytes will be written to memory in that order.
 However, on x86 processors, the bytes are actually written